folknor/factorio-shuttle/README.md

 1. A filter textfield
 2. A list buttons

-The filter textfield works quite different from the old Shuttle Train; it filters per word.
-Examples
+The filter textfield works in many strange ways, for example:

 -   "acid main" matches "Main Sulfuric Acid #1"
 -   "sulf main" matches "Main Sulfuric Acid #1"
 -   "oil 1" matches "Oil-Load-#1"
 -   "old coal" matches "Old Base Coal Unload"
 -   "cop 1" matches "Copper #1"
-    and so forth.
+-   "nwdw" matches "North West Defense Wall"
+-   If you have many stations named for example "Dropoff: Copper", each station will get its own button with a number behind it.
+Typing for example "dc10" will match "Dropoff: Copper 10".

-    Also, typing a dot (.) in the box is a special case; it will trigger the top-most station button.
+Hitting Enter or typing a dot (.) in the text box will trigger the top-most visible station button.

-    So, once you've typed enough that the top button matches, just input a . as the next character, like "copper 1.", and the topmost button will be triggered.
+So once you've typed enough that the top button matches whatever station you want, just hit Enter or type a . as the next character, like "copper 1.", and the topmost button will be triggered.

 A station button instantly changes your shuttles destination to the clicked station.